Operation Halyard: Flight path

 The first American airmen bailed out over the German-occupied zone of Serbia on 24 January 1944.
 That day two Liberators were shot down, one of them over Zlatibor, the other over Toplica.
 One bomber, damaged by German fighter planes, made an emergency landing between Pločnik and Beloljin.
 A crew of nine were rescued by the Chetnik Toplica Corps under the command of Major Milan Stojanović.
 The crew were placed in the home of local Chetnik leaders in the village of Velika Draguša.
 Another bomber was shot down that same day, the crew bailing out over Mount Zlatibor.
 They were found by members of the Zlatibor Corps.
-A radiogram message on the rescue of one of the crews was sent by Stojanović to Mihailović on 25 January.
+A radiogram message about the rescue of one of the crews was sent by Stojanović to Mihailović on 25 January.
 Major Stojanović wrote that the previous day about 100 bombers flew from the direction of Niš towards Kosovska Mitrovica, and that they were followed by nine German fighter aircraft.
 After a half-hour battle, one plane caught fire and was forced to land between the villages of Pločnik and Beloljin, in the Toplica River valley.

 By early July 1944, over one hundred airmen were in areas under Chetnik control.
 The German and Bulgarian occupation forces in Serbia that had spotted the damaged aircraft and open parachutes pursued the airmen.
-However, Chetniks under the control of Mihailović had already reached them.
-The Germans offered cash to the local Serbian population for the capture of Allied airmen.
-The peasants accepted the airmen into their homes and fed them for months without Allied help.
+However, Chetniks under Mihailović had already reached them.
+The Germans offered cash for the capture of Allied airmen.
+However, peasants accepted the airmen into their homes and fed them for months without Allied help.
 Hospitals for sick and wounded airmen were established in Pranjani village.